rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

 This concludes the first post in the ["ML from the Fundamentals" series](/blog/ml-fundamentals).

 Machine learning is not just predicting salaries based on job titles, or even predicting any number based on input data.
-Predicting values in a continuous space as we've done today is called regression, a form of _supervised learning_ because we had labelled (we know $$y$$) available at training time.
+Predicting values in a continuous space as we've done today is called regression, a form of _supervised learning_ because we had labelled data (we know $$y$$) available at training time.

 Another form of _supervised learning_ is classification where your goal is to assign a label to an input.
 For example, classifying images of handwritten digits would be a classification problem.